microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make build-packages -j$(nproc)
 ```

-Build only two packages along with their prerequisites (note `CONFIG_FILE` is explicitly cleared, not specifying it will use the default `core-efi.json` config):
+Build only two packages along with their prerequisites (note `CONFIG_FILE` is explicitly cleared; not specifying it will use the default `core-efi.json` config):

 ```bash
 sudo make build-packages PACKAGE_BUILD_LIST="vim nano" CONFIG_FILE= -j$(nproc)